z3tr68/AI-Logistics-Chatbot-Project/README.md

 ## Project Purpose

-This project was built for a CIS 3100 - Generative AI
+This project was built for CIS 3100 - Generative AI